hexresearch/hschain/sql-interface/NOTES.md

 You may try to find where it is called to find a place where connection string is handled.

+As ODBC driver is built with driver manager (unixODBC), we should use SQLGetPrivateProfileString function and appropriate branch in `#ifdef ...WITHOUT_DRIVERMGR`.

 We add the following parameters:

  - "height_increment" - we require transactions to be included